gvwilson/sensibleadventures/nardica/nardica.md

 its captain overseeing a refit paid for by the hold full of jellyfish she had brought back to Halley the day after the *Guinevere* had returned.
-Her crew had been celebrating their good fortune in Halley's shops and bars around the clock ever since.
+Her crew had been celebrating their good fortune in Halley's shops and bars ever since.

 Uncle Jack scratched his cheek through his uncombed beard.
 Iffy could practically hear him thinking that a load like that could pay off the *Guinevere*'s debts with more than a bit left over for repairs.
-"You're jus' coalin' me,"
+"You're shadding,"
-he grumbled.
+he growled.
+"It's just some kinda trick."

 Wales didn't answer.
 Instead,
 he closed his eyes again and pointed wordlessly across the harbor.
 Iffy, Uncle Jack, and Aunt Naggie all turned to look.

-"You just stretchin' your arm?"
-Uncle Jack asked after a few seconds passed without anything happening.
+"You done?"
+Uncle Jack asked after a few seconds passed.
-"'Cause I got better things to do than watch you make an affin' fool of yourself.
+"'Cause I got better things to do than watch you make an affin' fool of yourself."
-And so d'you,"
-he added darkly,
-glaring at Iffy once again.

-Aunt Naggie put her hand on his arm.
+Aunt Naggie pointed.
 "Jack---look.
 Up there."
 One of the drones Iffy had seen earlier was headed toward them, the thin high whine of its rotors growing louder by the second.

-"What?" he demanded,
+"What?" he demanded.
-shaking her off.
 "They been goin' in circles all afternoon.
 Givin' me a headache, they are."
 He rounded on Wales.